 Leading the field is Auckland’s Mobile Art Gallery at 23 Edwin St, Mt Eden (on the CBD fringe).
-Don’t be fooled by its name, this is a bricks-and-mortar gallery where you’ll receive a free no-obligation consultation to assist you to buy or rent art which will perfectly complement your office or home.
+Don’t be fooled by its name, this is a brick-and-mortar gallery where you’ll receive a free no-obligation consultation to assist you in buying or renting art which will perfectly complement your office or home.

 Mobile Art Gallery provides many options for the customer to have confidence in their buying decision, including the gallery’s own art app that enables you to take a photo of your own wall space or use a pre-set wall and then superimpose a selected artwork from the gallery onto that wall.

 Exactly as their name implies, pop-up galleries are temporary, often taking advantage of empty shop space to provide public exposure for an artist who is not currently represented by a commercial gallery.
 This exhibiting option is increasingly being used by young and emerging artists as a way of getting their work into the marketplace at a reasonable price.
 This is a great way to discover new young upcoming Auckland artists before they become hot and unaffordable.
 How do you find them?
 Look in your suburban newspaper, research online, follow young artists you like on Facebook or Instagram and keep your eyes peeled for street posters advertising Auckland pop-up art exhibitions.